Samsomyajit/Samsomyajit.github.io/blogs/pibert_fourier_wavelet_transformer_dialogue.md

 **Noah:** The hybrid Fourier-wavelet input sounds interesting.
 Why is one transform not enough?

-**John:** Because the two transforms see different aspects of the flow.
+**Sam:** Because the two transforms see different aspects of the flow.

 A Fourier representation is global.
 It is very effective for periodic structures, large-scale modes, and long-range organization.
 However, localized events are spread across many Fourier coefficients.
 Sharp gradients, thin shear layers, near-wall structures, and wake irregularities can therefore be difficult to preserve when the spectrum is truncated.